Explore the fascinating complexity of the natural world.

 The interaction between people and our planet is an increasingly complex issue, and the question of how to manage our environment presents a global challenge.
 Our curriculum is constantly evolving to reflect the latest findings in the field across the vast expanse of plant, environmental and marine biology, from the impact of climate change on coral reefs to sustainable crop yields.
 There has never been a more exciting time to study biology.

 "When I applied, only two universities in the world were offering PhDs in marine biology on my dream topic: the underwater sounds of coral reefs.
 Studying at Essex offered me the once-in-a-lifetime chance to study on pristine coral reefs in Indonesia, some of the richest and most diverse coral reefs in the world.
 I had absolutely no doubt it was the right decision.
-Studying at Essex made me really versatile.
-When my ambition to be a researcher fell through due to an unexpected health condition, I had no problem changing my career path because of the variety of skills I had gained.
 I am now a Senior Scientific Adviser at Defra, working with policy makers to solve some of the UK's biggest environmental challenges."

 Want to quiz us about this subject?
 Got a question that just needs answering?
 Get in touch and we’ll do our best to email you back shortly.